themosis/documentation/introduction.md

 ----------------
 The framework was created by [Julien Lambé](http://www.themosis.com/), who continues to lead the development.

 More details about contributing to the framework will be posted once the release 1.0 is out.
-But you can already help by reporting any code issue you may find by reporting it with the Github issue system and apply the `bug` label to it so I can review it.
+But you can already help by reporting any code issue you may find with the Github issue system of the [themosis/themosis](https://github.com/themosis/themosis/issues) repository and apply the `bug` label to it so I can review it.

 Next
 ----